b-fitzpatrick/gemini/README.md

 I have a second Mini that I plan to convert.
 When I do this, I'll compile a BOM and document the assembly.
 In the meantime, in addition to the model, you can see more details in this video: https://youtu.be/Jrde_Tbfxjs

 Known issues:
-1. I didn't model the bed-alignment posts, and I discovered today, the day I first shared the design, that the bed-leveling probe will hit those posts at y > 175 mm.
-Need a solution.
-2. I'm sure there are others.
+1. There are several assembly failures in the model, and the y-axis motor and tensioner are currently out of position.